firesidefiction/firesidefiction.github.io/_posts/books/the-fisher-of-bones/2017-12-06-chapter-ten-nearness.md

 The Gods’ own stillness settled over me like a mantle.
 I walked over to him, rested my hand on his shoulder.
 “Of course, my son,” I said, my voice heavy with comfort and authority.
 The buzzard that had been circling overhead landed heavily behind me, having finally decided that I wasn’t a threat.
 As it began tearing the flesh off one of the faces that rested in the line on the ground, I prayed to the Gods for mercy, comfort, and peace.
 Under my hand, Hino’s shoulders shuddered.

-In the distance, I heard the oncoming rumble of our wagon train, catching up to us at last.</p>
+In the distance, I heard the oncoming rumble of our wagon train, catching up to us at last.